-As each event’s data file is read it is added line-for-line to a bulletin in MNF format.
+As each event’s data file is read it is added line-for-line to a bulletin in MNF format named ~.dat0_mnf for archival purposes.
 This is the only reliable record of the input data to a specific run of mloc, since event data files are constantly being edited during the course of a relocation analysis.
-If necessary the ~.dat0 file could be unpacked into event files using the mnf_search utility program, in order to recover the initial state of a particular run.
+If necessary the ~.dat0_mnf file could be unpacked into event files using the mnf_search utility program in order to recover the input of a particular run.
 This has almost never been necessary but it is simply good practice to retain the capability.
-Differential time data cannot be retained in the ~.dat0 file since each datum references two events.
+Differential time data cannot be retained in the ~.dat0_mnf file since each datum references two events.

-The final locations of the cluster are written in Keyhole Markup Language (KML) for plotting in Google Earth or compatible programs.
-The file references symbols that vary in size according to magnitude, and in color according to focal depth:
+The final locations of the cluster are written in Keyhole Markup Language (KML) to an output file named ~.kml for plotting in Google Earth or compatible programs.
+The file references icons that vary in size according to magnitude, and in color according to focal depth: